 Bridge Program - Elementary

 During the past several years the number of students with social/emotional needs has increased in District 26.
-The Bridge Program at the Elementary level has been designed to support the social/emotional and academic needs for students who have been found eligible for special education and require a specialized placement in order to address the concerns.
+The Bridge Program has been designed to support the social/emotional and academic needs for students who have been found eligible for special education and require a specialized placement in order to address social and emotional concerns.
 The following is a description of the supports that are integrated into the Bridge Program.

 The curriculum for the Bridge program follows the general education curriculum for Cary students, with modifications as needed in accordance with the individual students’ IEPs.
 Homework support and study skills are embedded within the program.
 The Bridge program is a small, self-contained setting designed to allow students to receive all of their academic within the program in a small group setting.
 Whenever possible, at the recommendation of the IEP Team, students are included in the general education setting.
 This may include core academic classes, specials and/or lunch and recess.
 Students participate in all district-wide and state-wide assessments.